werpu/jsfs_js_ts/AI_CONTRIBUTIONS.md

 ## Scope

-All new source files and substantial modifications introduced from the TypeScript 6 migration onwards (starting with commit `d609321`) were produced with AI assistance.
+All new source files and substantial modifications introduced from the TypeScript 6 migration onwards (starting with commit `d609321` in http://github.com/werpu/jsf_js_ts) were produced with AI assistance.
 This covers both production source code and test code.

 ### Newly created files (AI-generated)